 Stimulating $1 billion dollars of economic activity

-A 137+ year old, not–for–profit, agricultural society that markets unequaled exhibition/sports facilities and event services helps drive the economic engine of a large province in Canada, by managing more than $355 million in direct spending and directly and indirectly stimulating over $1billion dollars of economic activity in this region.
-Hosting over 550 events and 3 million visitors a year at exhibitions, rodeos, fairs, horse racing, festivals, concerts, and trade shows, The not for profit organization ranks as the province second-largest tourist attraction.
+A 137+ year old, not–for–profit, agricultural society that markets unequaled exhibition/sports facilities and event services helps drive the economic engine of a large region, by managing more than $355 million in direct spending and directly and indirectly stimulating over $1 billion dollars of economic activity in this region.
+Hosting over 550 events and 3 million visitors a year at exhibitions, rodeos, fairs, horse racing, festivals, concerts, and trade shows, The not for profit organization ranks as major tourist attraction.

 Identifying the problems

 The organization manages events at 3 different venues with 20 core business units staffed by approximately 300 full–time team members and a host of volunteers and event staff.
 Their leadership team observed a lack of alignment between end-state contracts and sourcing and procurement strategies.
 Contract management was a part of a quasi-centralized purchasing function and team that had no internal legal counsel and varying levels of maturity in contracting skills.
 Additionally, there was a significant absence of direction for creating systems and processes to support Centers of Excellence within the organization.